gbudjeakp/Building-u-feedback-exp/README.md

 3. Please set up a SQL database before running step 4 (You can download and use [XAMMP](https://www.apachefriends.org/fr/index.html). as its super easy to setup and use.
 This is not mandatory as you can use any other tool that can spin up a local database server in your development environment.
+4. Once you have started XAMPP, open the software, you'll see

-4. type npm start to start server
+5. type `npm start` to start server